 As I said, we took our walk soon after sunrise — and it was early spring, so the bedding flowers hadn’t been planted yet.
 Thus the points of the star were bare black earth awaiting the bedding plants.
 Bob and I had come up the south path and were following around the main circle when we stopped, amazed.

 There, nicely laid out in one of the star points was a pale blue nylon nightgown.

 We stood there eyeing it for awhile, contemplating the possibilities.
 It obviously hadn’t been just dropped there; rather, it was spread out as if on display.
-Across the street from the park were several three- to five-storey apartment buildings.
+Across the street from the park were several three- to five-story apartment buildings.
 Had it blown off someone’s balcony when they’d hung a few things outside to dry?

-There was at the time a small paper put out locally, called “ The Shopper” that was full of ads anyone could place for free.
+There was at the time a small paper put out locally, called “ The Shopper,” full of ads anyone could place for free.
 We decided to give the owner a chance to claim her lost property by placing an ad in this paper, but Bob suggested giving the ad a humorous twist in case the whole thing was a joke.
 So we sent in the following:

 Found in bed (flower) in Crescent Park: one blue nightgown.
 Free to the person who can come up with the best explanation of how it got there.

 Nobody answered the ad.
 Seeing as the nightgown fit me just fine…I decided, “Finders keepers.”

 I just had to make half a dozen tries to catch the one floating in my coffee, so why not write a verse on the subject?